 for ranking points if you are a member of British

-Local and District are the most common types of orienteering events in Britain.
+Local and Regional are the most common types of orienteering events in Britain.
 There will be at

 several events each month within reasonable travelling distance in most parts of Britain on Sunday mornings.
 The orienteering season runs from September to June but there often local events available during the summer.

 Galoppens are a series of low-key orienteering themed events on Wednesday

 evenings.
 The event genre varies, being conventional orienteering, a score